the-full-stack/website/docs/llm-bootcamp/index.md

       <td>
         <strong>✨ Learn to Spell: Effectively Using LLMs</strong>
         <ul>
-          <li>Learn how vendors, like OpenAI, Cohere, and AI21, compare with each other and with open source options like FLAN-T5 and GLM.
+          <li>Learn how vendors like OpenAI, Cohere, and AI21 compare with each other and with OSS options like FLAN-T5 and GLM.
           <li>Prompt engineering tips and tricks: few-shot examples, chain-of-thought, formatting
           <li>Context engineering concepts: incorporating local information into LLM context, the wishlist-fulfillment architecture, long-term memory
           <li>Software tools: LangChain, GPTIndex, Everyprompt, dust.tt